njones61/ce547/docs/resources/syllabus.md

 ## Microsoft Teams

-There will be a **Micorsoft Teams** group for this class.
+There will be a **Microsoft Teams** group for this class.
 You will be invited to join the group by the instructor.
 The group will be used for announcements, discussions, and questions.
 You are encouraged to ask questions and participate in discussions.
 We will also use the group for virtual office hours.
 I can jump on video chat to help you with your homework or answer questions.

 You can access Teams through the web interface or by downloading the app to your computer or phone.
 You should get in the habit of checking the group regularly for announcements and discussions.
 You can also set up notifications to be alerted when there is new activity in the group.